Pommerman/pommerman-tensorflow/README.md

 # Citation

 If you use the Pommerman environment in your research, please cite us using the [bibtex file](../master/docs/pommerman.bib) in docs.

+# Notes

+The following edits are authored by Myron Kwan.